|Office Nr.||71c, main building, 1st floor|

 I am a soil ecologist and my research is focused on understanding how global change drivers impact ecosystem functioning.
 I am particularly interested in the interactions between above- and below-ground organisms and the ecosystem processes they drive.

-More recently, I have had a biological invasion project on soil functioning and soil biota.
 In Europe and particularly in Sweden, the wild boar population have increased and its Scandinavian population is currently expanding northwards outside its preferred forest habitats.
 I have been using two approaches, one experimental simulating rooting at different intensities and another by sampling natural rooted areas and adjacent intact soil and vegetation.

 Artificial rooting plots simulating wild boar rooting at different intensities in a Norway spruce forest.